-The 2025 Debentures are not redeemable by the Company on or prior to April 30, 2021, except in the event of the satisfaction of certain conditions after a Change of Control has occurred as described under "- Put Right upon a Change of Control".
-From May 1, 2021 to April 30, 2023, the 2025 Debentures may be redeemed by the Company, in whole at any time or in part from time to time at the option of the Company, on not more than 60 days' and on not less than 30 days' prior notice, at a redemption price equal to the principal amount thereof plus accrued and unpaid interest to but excluding the date of redemption, provided that the Current Market Price immediately preceding the date on which the notice of redemption is given is not less than 125% of the Conversion Price.
+Prior to April 30, 2023, the 2025 Debentures may be redeemed by the Company, in whole at any time or in part from time to time at the option of the Company, on not more than 60 days' and on not less than 30 days' prior notice, at a redemption price equal to the principal amount thereof plus accrued and unpaid interest to but excluding the date of redemption, provided that the Current Market Price immediately preceding the date on which the notice of redemption is given is not less than 125% of the Conversion Price.
 On and after May 1, 2023, and prior to maturity, the 2025 Debentures may be redeemed by the Company, in whole at any time or in part from time to time, at a redemption price equal to the principal amount thereof plus accrued and unpaid interest in respect thereof for the period up to but excluding the date of redemption from and including the last Interest Payment Date on not more than 60 days' and not less than 30 days' prior notice.
-See "General Development of the Business - Financing Activity - Issue of 2025 Debentures and Redemption of the 2019 Debentures".